moostrik/ofxPvAPI/README.md

 - [x] fix tearing / make threaded
 - [x] figure out how to include libPvAPI.dylib in app
-- [x] fix slowdown of setAllParametersFromCam in parameterConnector
 - [x] make triggered
 - [ ] better init and close
 - [ ] add callback for discovery

+- [x] fix slowdown of setAllParametersFromCam in parameterConnector
 - [ ] investigate callback for attributes
-- [ ] refactor camFPS and add dropped frames
 - [ ] update parameterConnector to intercept the attributes like it already does with the framerate, minimize calls to camera

 - [ ] add fastest mode (with tearing) and fast mode without?
 - [ ] add flip and rotate without texture

 - [ ] better naming of classes
 - [ ] test with color camera
 - [ ] test windows